ScopesCommunity/scopes-unstable/README.md

 # scopes-unstable
-Nightly builds of Scopes using Github Actions

-Go to the Actions tab to download binaries.
-Only Linux supported at the moment, other platforms coming soon.
-Builds are based on the latest tip from the official sourcehut repository.
+Nightly builds of [Scopes](http://scopes.rocks/), based on the tip of the official repository.

+Artifacts can be downloaded from the Actions tab.
+Currently Linux and Windows are supported.